Level3-REST/site/doc/patterns/chooser.md

 ## Description Resource

 Describes the [Choice](#choice-resource).
-It's profile is undefined as it could point to any resource in any domain.
-As an example, the Chooser may be an address selector, so this Description resource may be a link to an entry in an address list.
+Its profile is undefined as it could point to any resource in any domain.
+As an example, if the Chooser selects addresses, this Description resource links to an entry in an address list.
 Because of this, the Description resource has no choice-specific links or profile.
 It is unaware that it participates in a Chooser pattern.

 ## Specifications